The Little App and The Big Store

 Fair question.

-But maybe users should also ask: who tracks the store?
+But maybe users should also ask: who tracks The Store?
 Who profits when the app needs to be discovered?
 Who sells the visibility?
 Who owns the path?
 Who gets paid before the product ever helps anyone?

 That is the difference.